amd/ZenDNN-tensorflow-plugin/README.md

 # TensorFlow-ZenDNN Plug-in For AMD CPUs

-__The latest ZenDNN Plugin for TensorFlow* (zentf) 5.1 is here!__
+__The latest stable released ZenDNN Plugin for TensorFlow* (zentf) is [5.1](https://github.com/amd/ZenDNN-tensorflow-plugin/tree/r5.1)!__

+__The main branch contains zentf 5.2 pre-release plugin.__

 The ZenDNN plugin for TensorFlow is called zentf.

-This upgrade includes support for a Java interface to zentf through TensorFlow-Java.

-zentf 5.1.0 includes enhancements for bfloat16 performance, primarily by leveraging microkernels and operators from the ZenDNN 5.1.0 library.
-These operators are designed to better leverage the EPYC microarchitecture and cache hierarchy.

-The zentf 5.1.0 plugin works seamlessly with TensorFlow versions from 2.19 to 2.16, offering a high-performance experience for deep learning on AMD EPYC™ platforms.
+The zentf plugin main branch works seamlessly with TensorFlow version 2.20.0, offering a high-performance experience for deep learning on AMD EPYC™ platforms.

 ## Support